Connoropolous/ready-chat-mac/README.md

 Once you've run that once, you can run this anytime: `run.sh`

-hit Enter when it asks for the passphrase.

 Double click `app-link.webloc` to open the app in the browser, or navigate to [http://localhost:3000](http://localhost:3000).

 ## Built With